Field Sources for Generalized Ellis-Bronnikov Wormhole

 With this, we can finally obtain expressions for $u$ and $\rho$

-where the signal $\pm$ indicates ingoing (outgoing) fluid and the constants are determined by the initial conditions at the bondary $r_i = 500b_0$.
-They are indexed by $m$ because, for a given initial condition $(u_i,\rho_i)$, ${C^{(m)}_4}$ and $C^{(m)}_2$ will depend on the value of $m$.
-We will consider the following initial conditions for the radial velocity and energy density: $u_i = 0.5$ and $\rho_i = 0.001$.
-In Fig. \ref{radial}, we present the plot of the radial velocity $u$ as functions of the coordinate $r$, for different values of $m$.
-By analyzing the plot, we observe that the radial velocity decreases as the particle approaches the throat of the wormhole, in agreement with the results reported in \cite{Rueda:2023val}.
+where the sign $u < 0$ ($u > 0$) indicates ingoing (outgoing) fluid.
+In the present study, we focus on the accretion process ($u < 0$).
+However, for visual convenience, Fig. \ref{radial} displays the magnitude of the radial velocity $|u|$ as a function of the coordinate $r$.
+The constants $C^{(m)}_3$ and $C^{(m)}_2$ are determined by initial conditions at the boundary $r_i = 500b_0$.
+For our analysis, we set $u_i = -0.5$ and $\rho_i = 0.001$.

+By analyzing the plot of $|u|$, we observe that the velocity magnitude decreases as the particle approaches the throat, in agreement with the results reported in \cite{Rueda:2023val}.
 This behavior contrasts with the typical case of black holes \cite{Bahamonde:2015uwa}, where the radial velocity increases as $r$ decreases.
 However, an important feature in our case is that, as the parameter $m$ increases, the radial velocity decreases more gradually with decreasing $r$, until it eventually drops abruptly to zero near the throat for sufficiently large values of $m$.

 By analyzing the expression \eqref{rho} for the energy density, we observe that its behavior does not vary significantly with the parameter $m$.
 The density falls off as $1/r^2$ and reaches its maximum at the throat, suggesting that the highest concentration of matter is localized around this region, as expected.
 Another important point to highlight is that the energy density remains regular throughout the entire spacetime, in contrast to the typical behavior in black holes \cite{Rueda:2023val}, where singularities usually arise.